VoliJS/Type-R/docs/chapters/validation.md

 }
 ```

-### `attrDef` : type( Type ).required
+### `metatype` type( Type ).required

 The special case of attribute-level check cutting out empty values.
 Attribute value must be truthy to pass, `"Required"` is used as validation error.

 `isRequired` is the first validator to check, no matter in which order validators were attached.

-## Record
+## Model

 ### rec.isValid( attrName )

-Returns `true` if the specified record's attribute is valid.
+Returns `true` if the specified model's attribute is valid.

 ### rec.getValidationError( attrName )

 Return the validation error for the given attribute or `null` if it's valid.

-## Record and Collection
+## Model and Collection

-Record and Collection share the same validation API. `key` is the attribute name for the record and record's id/cid for the collection.
+Model and Collection share the same validation API. `key` is the attribute name for the model and model's id/cid for the collection.

 ### `callback` obj.validate()